 How to research Fidelity – some starting points

 It may sound obvious, but you should read more widely than Fidelity’s own websites when deciding whether it’s the best place to start your career and giving yourself the best chance of impressing interviewers.
-Brian and Dave gave us some tips.
+The two recruiters gave us some tips.

 - Don’t research Fidelity in isolation.
-Brian suggests you find out facts such as: ‘Who do we interact with, who are our clients, what’s our impact in the market?’.
+Find out facts such as: ‘Who do we interact with, who are our clients, what’s our impact in the market?’.
 You will then gain a better understanding of the context in which Fidelity operates.

 - Know why asset management appeals to you over other areas of finance.
-‘The nature of the work that we do here, and the broader lifestyle that comes along with it, is remarkably different to what you would expect if you were working in an investment bank or a consultancy,’ says Dave.
-Research the differences between asset management and the other career areas in finance (our areas of work articles and the culture section of Fidelity’s Inside Buzz reviews are a good starting point) so that you can explain to interviewers why you believe it would suit you best.
+‘The nature of the work that we do here, and the broader lifestyle that comes along with it, is remarkably different to what you would expect if you were working in an investment bank or a consultancy.’
+Research the differences between asset management and the other career areas in finance so that you can explain to interviewers why you believe it would suit you best.

 - General commercial awareness is essential for Fidelity applicants.
-Having an opinion on current issues such as Brexit shows that you are paying attention to the world around you, according to Brian.
-Dave agrees that mentioning Brexit is absolutely fine where it’s relevant, but warns that it shouldn’t be the only headline you’ve read.
+Having an opinion on current issues such as Brexit shows that you are paying attention to the world around you.
+‘Mentioning Brexit is absolutely fine where it’s relevant, but it shouldn’t be the only headline you’ve read.’